GabeNodari/GabeNodari/README.md

 # Welcome!

 - 👋🏻 Hello!
 I'm Gabriel. <br>
-- 📚 I'm an ESL teacher and I'm currently studying to be a dev. <br>
+- 📚 I'm an ESL teacher and I'm currently studying to work with BI and Data Analytics in the future. <br>
-- ✍🏻 I'm currently learning C, Python, SQL and ML.
-Here you can find some of my projects! <br>
+- ✍🏻 I'm currently learning C, Python, SQL and ML, as well as BI tools, such as Power BI.
+Here you will find some of my projects! <br>
 - 📧 If you want to contact me, check my LinkedIn profile:

 <a href="https://www.linkedin.com/in/gabriel-nodari-pereira" target="_blank)"><img src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" alt="linkedin" height="40"/>